nginx/unit/tools/unitctl/README.md

 ```

-To the subcommand `unitctl instances new` the user must provide three things:
+To the subcommand `unitctl instances new` the user must provide three arguments:
-1. **A directory such as `/tmp/2`.**
+1. **A means of showing the control API:**
+   There are two possibilities for this argument.
+   A filepath on which to open a unix socket,
+   or a TCP address.
+   - If a directory is specified the Unit container
-   The Unit container will mount this to `/var/run` internally.
+     will mount this to `/var/run` internally.
-   Thus, the control socket and pid file will be accessible from the host.
+     Thus, the control socket and pid file will be
+     accessible from the host.
+For example: `/tmp/2`.
+   - If a TCP endpoint is specified Unit will be configured
+     to offer its control API on the given port and address.
+     For example: `127.0.0.1:7171`.
-2. **A path to an application.**
+2. **A path to an application:**
    In the example, `$(pwd)` is provided.
 The Unit container will mount
    this READ ONLY to `/www/`.
 This will allow the user to configure
    their Unit container to expose an application stored on the host.
-3. **An image tag.**
+3. **An image tag:**
    In the example, `unit:wasm` is used.
 This will be the image that unitctl
    will deploy.
 Custom repos and images can be deployed in this manner.

 After deployment the user will have one Unit container running on the host network.

 ### Lists active applications and provides means to restart them
+Unitctl can list running applications by accessing the specified control API.
+Unitctl can also request from the API that an application be restarted.

 Listing applications:
 ```
 $ unitctl app list